-- Classical view (Augustine, Aquinas etc.): - Augustine: 'Man's excellence consists in the fact that God made him to His own image by giving him an intellectual soul which raises him above the beasts of the field.'
-(De gen. ad litteram VI 2) - Consequences for human self-perception and for their idea of God. - Fall refers to intellectual limitations. - Salvation will overcome those. - Christian life in search of wisdom through meditation (monastic ideal).
+- Classical view (Augustine, Aquinas etc.)

+- Consequences for human selfperception and for their idea of God.

+- Fall refers to intellectual limitations.

+- Salvation will be their overcoming

+- Christian life in search of wisdom through meditation (monastic ideal)

 The Image as Free will